pgpavlides/php_garden/README.md

 $boolean = true;
 ```

+#### 👉 Array variables:
-- **Array variables**: These are variables that can hold multiple values, indexed either numerically or associatively.
+These are variables that can hold multiple values, indexed either numerically or associatively.

 ```php
 $numbers = array(1, 2, 3, 4, 5);
 $associative_array = array("one" => 1, "two" => 2, "three" => 3);
 ```

+#### 👉 Object variables:
-- **Object variables**: These are variables that hold instances of classes, which can contain both data and behavior.
+These are variables that hold instances of classes, which can contain both data and behavior.

 ```php
 class Car {